 White House Leadership Development Program—The White House Leadership Development Program for Future Senior Career Executives (at https://pic.gov/content/white-house-leadership-development-program-1) provides mid-level managers and SES candidates with rotational assignments across agencies to gain experience by working high priority, high impact challenges that require the coordination of multiple agencies.
 The goal is to develop critical skill sets such as leading change, building coalitions, working across government to solve problems, and performance management.

-Post-Selection Programs—September 30, 2011 and February 12, 2016 memos to agencies (at www.chcoc.gov/transmittals) provide guidance on "onboarding" programs to integrate newly hired SES members.
+Post-Selection Programs—September 30, 2011 and February 12, 2016 memos (at www.chcoc.gov/transmittals) provide guidance on “onboarding” programs to integrate newly hired SES members.
 Such programs are to address both short-term and longer-term strategies on subjects ranging from operational matters to issues of agency culture, and are to cover personnel-related topics including performance management, dealing with unacceptable performance, mentoring employees, improving employee performance and productivity, and conducting employee appraisals.

 Executive Order 13714 of 2015 set a goal of having 15 percent of SES members annually serve a rotational assignment; agencies with 20 or more SES members were ordered to craft plans toward that end.
-Implementing memos issued on January 29 and June 28, 2016 (at www.chcoc.gov/transmittals) states that those rotations must be of at least 120 days and can take the form of: an executive reassignment; an executive transfer; a developmental assignment internal to the agency, for example to another subcomponent, functional area, or location; a detail or developmental assignment external to the agency; an assignment that includes full-time, extended service on a multi-agency or joint taskforce or project team that may provide employees with sufficient interagency experience to qualify as a rotation; or a sabbatical.
+Under memos of January 29 and June 28, 2016 (at www.chcoc.gov/transmittals) those rotations must last at least 120 days and can take the form of: an executive reassignment; an executive transfer; a developmental assignment internal to the agency, for example to another subcomponent, functional area, or location; a detail or developmental assignment external to the agency; an assignment that includes full-time, extended service on a multi-agency or joint taskforce or project team that may provide employees with sufficient interagency experience to qualify as a rotation; or a sabbatical.

 The 15 percent goal is government-wide, and not a specific requirement on each agency.
 Not every executive is required to rotate at least once during their SES tenure but it is encouraged for career developmental purposes.
 Similarly, not everyone aspiring to the SES level is required to have a rotational assignment but that is encouraged as a way to demonstrate readiness for the SES.